bagherilab/spatiotemporal-encoder/README.md

 ## Description

 Spatiotemporal encoder is a machine learning tool for rapidly developing and testing neural network autoencoder architectures on timelapse imaging data.
-This project was developed as part of the research described in the manuscript "Architectural bias in feature learning: Fourier Neural Operators vs. Convolutional Neural Networks for biological images".
+This project was developed as part of the research described in the manuscript "Fourier neural operator vs. convolutional neural network-based feature learning for biological image analysis".

 ## Installation